 This is a difficult question to answer because everyone is so different.
 There are people who take Percocet for years, but who never become dependent on it.
 There are others who take it for just a few years and end up feeling like they can’t live without it.

 When you take any type of opioid medication for a long period of time, it changes the chemistry of your brain.
 In as soon as 30 seconds, this drug reaches your brain.
 Once it gets there, it binds to your opioid receptors.
 This triggers a flood of dopamine that helps you feel better.
 Many people experience sensations of euphoria when this occurs.
 Your brain will release dopamine on other occasions as well, but it releases more when you’re taking a drug like Percocet.

 There are some individuals who crave this dopamine response.
 This is what makes the drug addictive.

 Percocet can be so addictive for some people because the brain begins to think it needs more of it.
 It starts to believe that getting more of the drug is the only way to recreate that positive experience.
 As a result, it immediately starts to urge you to take more doses.

-As time goes on, with continued opiate use, the brain gets used to that flood of dopamine.
-People find that they build a tolerance very quickly when it comes to opiate medications.
+As time goes on, with continued opioid use, the brain gets used to that flood of dopamine.
+People find that they build a tolerance very quickly when it comes to opioid medications.
 This means that their usual doses start to be less effective.
 To compensate for this, they will take larger amounts.